Stress is part of the universal human experience.

 Fortunately, there are many ways that we can work with our bodies and minds to counteract the impact of stress in our lives.
 Nervous System RESET is one way of directly and effectively addressing the physiological impact of stress in our musculoskeletal and nervous systems.
 Just as our bodies have a biological reflex to protect themselves, they also have a natural reflex to rebalance themselves through the restorative tremor which gently discharges the energy of stress or threat stored in the nervous system and in the tension patterns of our muscles and fascia.
 Our bodies know how to do this at a biological level.
 We have simply over-ridden this instinct with our thinking mind.

-For more information about Nervous System RESET programs and educational series, visit the Programs page.
+For more information about Nervous System RESET guided programs as well as the self-paced, online courses, visit the Programs/Trainings page.